-Muslim and Western publics continue to relations between them as generally bad, with both sides holding negative stereotypes of the other.
+Muslim and Western publics continue to see relations between them as generally bad, with both sides holding negative stereotypes of the other.
 Many in the West see Muslims as fanatical and violent, while few say Muslims are tolerant or respectful of women.
-Meanwhile, Muslims in the Middle East and Asia generally see Westerners as selfish, immoral and greedy - as well as violent and fanatica 1.14
+Meanwhile, Muslims in the Middle East and Asia generally see Westerners as selfish, immoral and greedy - as well as violent and fanatical.

-14Pew Research Center, Common Concerns About Islamic Extremism: Muslim-Western Tensions Persist, July, 2011.
+&lt;sup>14Pew Research Center, Common Concerns About Islamic Extremism: Muslim-Western Tensions Persist, July, 2011.